×

 Indeed, I have a beautiful inheritance.”

 God has drawn out the boundary lines of each of our lives.
 Rather than feel constricted by these boundaries, we can rejoice in what we do have.
-God has intentionally given us particular talents, material goods, relationships, etc. He knows exactly what we can handle, and what would be too much.
-As you build, take stock of what you already have and thank God for everything he has done.
+God has intentionally given us particular talents, material goods, relationships, and more.

 [Related: 3 Pathways to Patience]